 Chlorofluorocarbons, commonly referred to as CFCs, are non-combustible liquids that were, at one time, frequently used as refrigerants and aerosol propellants, as well as for cleaning products.
-Since scientists discovered CFCs caused the depletion of the ozone layer, CFCs have been phased out, but old refrigerators and other devices that use CFCs might still be in use.
+Since scientists linked CFCs to the depletion of the ozone layer, they have been largely phased out, but old refrigerators and other devices that use CFCs might still be in service.
 Through inhalation, digestion or other physical contact, as well as from exposure to harmful levels of ultraviolet rays, CFCs can have a negative impact on human health.

 Skin Cancer and Eye Damage

-Since CFCs contribute greatly to the loss of the protective ozone layer, which blocks ultraviolet rays from the sun, spending too much time in this direct sunlight can cause skin cancer.
-According to the University of Georgia, one in five Americans develops skin cancer.
-Even without the occurrence of skin cancers, some individuals experience premature aging -- meaning the skin becomes wrinkled, thick or leathery -- from too much sun exposure.
-Also, increased contact with ultraviolet rays can cause cataracts, macular degeneration and other eye damage.
+CFCs contribute to the loss of the protective ozone layer, which blocks ultraviolet rays from the sun.
+This exposes more people to UV radiation, which can cause skin cancer.
+According to the University of Georgia, one in five Americans develops skin cancer in his or her lifetime.
+Even if they don't develop skin cancer, some individuals experience wrinkled, thick or leathery skin from too much sun exposure.
+Additionally, increased contact with ultraviolet rays can cause cataracts, macular degeneration and other eye damage.